Baked Mac and Cheese

 You only need 6 ingredients to make this incredible macaroni and cheese recipe!
 Here’s the lineup:

 - Macaroni noodles.
-We like classic elbow noodles, but feel free to use any favorite short pasta.
+We like classic elbow macaroni, but feel free to use any favorite short pasta.
 Gluten-free noodles work too!

 - Butter.
 A bit of butter is melted in the bottom of the dish and then also layered with noodles and cheese.